25 hyperframe

 s |> .rmax(fun = 'J', i = 'CK-.CD8+', j = 'CK+.CD8-')

-2. appends the 'global_envelope' (Chapter 23) hypercolumn(s) to the input hyper data frame, named in the fashion of $<curve_set>.GET.
+2. appends one or more 'global_envelope' (Chapter 22) hypercolumn(s) to the input hyper data frame, named in the fashion of $<curve_set>.GET.

 • a 'curve_set' hypercolumn $.rlabelRes;